verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 Specific steps will differ for each load balancer provider.
 Instructions for the Oracle Cloud Infrastructure example:
-1. Create a load balancer; and it should be in the same VCN as the Kubernetes cluster nodes.
+1. Create a load balancer to use the public subnet of the VCN described earlier.
 2. For the listener and backend set ports, refer to [External Load Balancers]({{< relref "/docs/setup/customizing/externalLBs.md" >}}).